vintik1/russian-house/README.md

 - [x] put link heading to the Russian House google location in the footer

 **Backend Design Task List**
-- [ ] add GraphQL for managing data sources (static content and library of books)
+- [ ] develop GraphQL queries for managing data sources (static content and library of books)
 - [ ] add paypal plugin for donation button
 - [ ] force router stay on the same page after reload
 - [ ] fetch json data to the Home page event cards using GraphQL